Butterfly (Kylie Minogue song)

 "Butterfly" is a song by Australian recording artist Kylie Minogue from her seventh studio album Light Years (2000).
 The song was written by Minogue and Steve Anderson at Real World Studios, Wiltshire in 1999.
 Minogue recorded her vocals at Cello Studios, Los Angeles in January 2000 with American DJ Mark Picchiotti, who subsequently produced the track in Chicago.
 "Butterfly" is a contemporary house, dance-pop, and EDM track that portrays spiritual freedom and joy of life.
-Although Light Years was not released in the US, "Butterfly" was issued as a promotional single through Blueplate Records and its sublabel Blue² Records, both of which are owned by Picchiotti.
+Although Light Years was not released in the US, "Butterfly" was issued as a promotional single through Blueplate Records and its sublabel Blue2 Records, both of which are owned by Picchiotti.

-Music critics picked "Butterfly" as an instant standout from the parent album, praising its catchy melody and potential for a hit single.
+Music critics picked the track as an instant standout from the parent album, praising its catchy melody and potential for a hit single.
 The song peaked at number 14 and spent 12 weeks on the Billboard US Hot Dance Club Play.
-The track's popularity led to its inclusion on the US edition of Minogue's Fever (2002).
+This success – and the fact that its parent album, Light Years, was not released in the United States – led to the song's inclusion on early versions of the US edition of Minogue's Fever (2002), as a hidden bonus track.
 Minogue performed the track at London's G-A-Y nightclub (2000) and on her On a Night Like This concert tour (2001), before adding it as a dance interlude in Showgirl: The Homecoming Tour (2006–2007).